Expansion of Major League Soccer: Phoenix

-San Diego

-Commissioner Garber mentioned San Diego as an expansion candidate in February 2014, and again in April 2016.
-The ownership group includes MLB San Diego Padres owner Peter Seidler.
-An MLS team in San Diego would be located close to two MLS teams in Los Angeles, as well as the Liga MX side Xolos of Tijuana.

-The NFL's Chargers 2017 relocation to Los Angeles has accelerated the chances for an MLS expansion team in San Diego.

-On February 20, 2017, a new plan for the Mission Valley site of the facility then known as Qualcomm Stadium was unveiled by a La Jolla investment group that was trying to lure a Major League Soccer team to San Diego.

-The former LA Galaxy striker Landon Donovan joined the San Diego ownership group on March 3, 2017.
-Donovan's group missed its attempt to bring an MLS team after losing the ballot measure to San Diego State University's new football stadium project in November 2018.
-By May 2022, MLS was interested in San Diego again as other groups began to pursue the city's franchise.

-In February 2023, Don Garber said San Diego remains an option for expansion.
+In December 2024, Mesa mayor John Giles stated to local media that he had met with MLS officials and developers to build a stadium for a future team.
+A 200 acre site in northwestern Mesa once proposed for an Arizona Coyotes' arena was identified for a potential bid.

 Failed or stalled expansion efforts

 This section includes cities with bids that have either failed or stalled, or are otherwise not explicitly included in MLS's expansion roadmap, the latest of which was announced in December 2013.

-Cleveland (2004–06)
+Cleveland (2004–2006)

 MLS announced in 2004 that Cleveland would be getting an expansion franchise for the 2005 season, as area businessman Bert Wolstein had signed a letter of intent to launch an MLS club.
 However, Wolstein ran into delays in trying to obtain public financing for a stadium, and died in 2004.

 In 2006 the Wolstein Sports and Entertainment Group proposed the construction of a soccer-specific stadium for an MLS club in the Cleveland suburb of Macedonia.
 However, Summit County voters rejected a tax to raise $104 million of the $165 million needed, environmental groups raised concerns about area wetlands, and the area was hit by the Great Recession of 2008.

 In March 2014, Commissioner Garber said there had not been any developments regarding MLS expansion in Cleveland since talks were held "many years ago."

+On April 19, 2025, Cleveland hosted their first MLS regular season game when the Columbus Crew and Inter Miami CF played a game at Huntington Bank Field, the home of the NFL's Cleveland Browns (who are also owned by Crew's owner Haslam Sports Group), with an attendance of 60,614 fans.